 Let's suppose you have a big dataset in which the backup process can take up to hours or even a day.
 So you can't wait for your lambda to complete this process and tell you the backup process result because this can lead you to higher lambda processing time which essentially will blank your pocket.

-The following attribute will be used in the creation of Queue.
+The following attributes will be used in the creation of the queue:

 - QueueName: DyanmoDBBackupMonitoringQueue